Articles

 The lightweight index is history.jsonl - each line maps a user prompt to a project path and session ID.
 The full transcript lives in projects/<escaped-cwd>/<session-uuid>.jsonl, where each line is a chronological JSON object with fields like type, uuid, parentUuid, timestamp, isSidechain, and message.

 Claude Code also keeps file backups in file-history/<session-uuid>/.
-These are content-addressed snapshots of files taken before edits.
-Paired with file-history-snapshot records in the transcript, they can reconstruct the before-and-after state of every file change in a session.
-That is useful for debugging.
-It is also a reminder that the assistant's local data directory may contain source code, prompts, environment captures, and historical file contents.
+These are content-addressed snapshots taken before edits.
+Paired with file-history-snapshot records in the transcript, they can reconstruct before-and-after file state.
+Helpful for debugging, yes.
+Also worth noting: the assistant's local data directory may contain source code, prompts, environment captures, and old file contents.

 Claude Code Permissions